Ignatian Family Teach-in for Justice

 $300 student price includes shared hotel room, flight and conference registration.
 Students are responsible for their rides to/from airport, in city transportation and meals (should plan for $100-$150).

-This year featured speakers include Olga Segura, Maka Black Elk, and Fr.
+In 2022, featured speakers included Olga Segura, Maka Black Elk, and Fr.
 James Martin, S.J.!

 Learn, pray, and advocate for justice at the largest annual Catholic social justice gathering in the United States.